ptitSeb/box64/docs/USAGE.md

  * 0 : Box64 will stop if a library cannot be loaded.
 (Default.)
  * 1 : Continue even if a needed library cannot be loaded.
 Unadvised, this will, in most cases, crash later on.

+#### BOX64_NOPULSE
+Disables the load of pulseaudio libraries.
+ * 0 : Load pulseaudio libraries if found.
+(Default.)
+ * 1 : Disables the load of pulse audio libraries (libpulse and libpulse-simple), both the native library and the x86 library

 #### BOX64_JITGDB

  * 0 : Just print the Segfault message on segfault (default)